Medical Policy: 02.01.57

 In 2007, the ImpediMed L-Dex U400 was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process as an aid in the clinical assessment of unilateral lymphedema in the arms in women.
 It is not intended to diagnose or predict lymphedema.
 It is a tool to assist in the clinical assessment of lymphedema by a medical provider.
 L-Dex values that lie outside the normal range may indicate early signs of lymphedema and values that have changed +10 L-Dex units from baseline may also indicate early lymphedema.

-Devices using bioimpedance (bioimpedance spectroscopy) are considered investigational for use in the detection, assessment, diagnosis, management or surveillance of individuals with known or suspected lymphedema.
+Devices using bioimpedance (bioelectrical impedance spectroscopy) are considered investigational for use in the diagnosis, surveillance or treatment of patients with lymphedema including use in subclinical secondary lymphedma.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.